Borthwick Castle: History

 Mary, Queen of Scots visited Borthwick in August 1563 and October 1566.
-On 15 May 1567 she married James Hepburn, 4th Earl of Bothwell, and in June they came to Borthwick where they were besieged in the castle while under the protection of 6th Lord Borthwick.
+On 15 May 1567 she married James Hepburn, 4th Earl of Bothwell, and in June they came to Borthwick as guests of Lord Borthwick and were besieged by Lord Home and the laird of Cessford.
 Mary escaped the siege by disguising herself as a male page.

-However, the queen was soon arrested and taken to Lochleven castle where she was held in captivity.
+However, the queen was soon arrested and taken to Lochleven Castle where she was held in captivity.
 Bothwell fled to Orkney and Shetland, and from there escaped to Norway, which at the time was under Danish rule.
 "The king of Denmark kept him in prison as a useful pawn, first in Malmö, then in Dragsholm on Zealand, where he died insane.
 His embalmed body is preserved in a crypt in the church at Faarvejle nearby."

 In 1650 the Castle was attacked by Oliver Cromwell's forces, and was surrendered after only a few cannon shots.
 The damage to the walls from this attack is still visible.

 After a period of abandonment, the Castle was restored by 1914.
 During World War II the structure was used as a hiding place to store national treasures.
 In 1973 it was leased from the Borthwick family and converted into an exclusive hire venue.

 In June 2013, the castle closed for extensive refurbishment, and once again opened as an events venue in September 2015.